 The stakeholder groups conducted data, outcome, and performance analysis of the expected outcomes, metrics, and actions.
 Overall stakeholders are pleased with the school's performance on the state and local metrics outlined on the Eight Priorities.
 There is, however, a noted decline in student sense of safety.
-It is believed that the uncertainty of these unprecedented times has added a layer of stress to our students.
-Delano High will continue to explore/methods of increasing our sense of safety on campus.
-Additionally, the district has proposed continued funding for an additional security officer for the 2020-2021 school year.
+Additionally, the district has proposed funding for an additional security officer for the 2019-2020 school year.